smilemittens/smilemittens/README.md

   <br>
   to not interact with me.
 Also please don't try to
   <br>
-  rp with me i suck at that!⭐
+  rp with me i suck at that!🍣
 </p>